Adlink-ROS/gazebo_demo/README.md

 # Introduction
-This repo contains the Gazebo model example for tutorial.
+This repo contains some demo code for Gazebo tutorial.

+# models
+The folder contains 2 models: myBot and rosBot.

-# myBot
+## myBot
 This example will show the vehicle which can follow object.

 * Open Gazebo